Laura Jane Grace: Political views and activism

 Grace has said that she is an anarchist.
 After leaving Naples, Italy, and moving to Naples, Florida, Grace said that she discovered punk rock music around the age of 13.
 Around the age of 15 or 16 years old, Grace said that she also discovered the anarcho-punk and activist punk rock movements, which she found appealing for its feminist and anti-hate stance against racism, homophobia, and its embrace of body liberation.
 Grace said she has been influenced by these concepts as core values since learning about them.
 A band that Grace cites frequently as an example of politics and music is Crass, an English art collective and punk rock band formed in 1977.
 However, as Against Me! became more successful, the constraints of the punk rock scene, which often had rigid sets of rules, were difficult to embrace, especially during the times when Grace was struggling with gender dysphoria.

 The Against Me! song "Stop!" was part of the Rock the Vote campaign to encourage voting in the 2008 US presidential election.

 At a May 2016 Against Me! show in Durham, North Carolina, Grace set her birth certificate on fire in protest of the North Carolina bathroom bill.
 Grace said "Goodbye gender" during this act of protest.

 In 2020, Grace played at a fundraiser for Bernie Sanders's campaign for the 2020 Democratic Party presidential primaries.
-She additionally performed at Sanders's “Fighting Oligarchy: Where We Go From Here“ tour on March 7, 2025.
+She additionally performed at Sanders's "Fighting Oligarchy: Where We Go From Here" tour on March 7, 2025.
 Her performance of the song "Your God (God's Dick)" created controversy, as right-wing commentators and news outlets described the song as "anti-Christian".
-In response, Grace defended herself and the song’s message, stating, “That song is the most relevant song I have right now to everything that’s going on.”
-The song was performed in protest to censorship and transphobia under President Donald Trump’s administration.
+In response, Grace defended herself and the song's message, stating, "That song is the most relevant song I have right now to everything that's going on."
+The song was performed in protest to "president Donald Trump and Republican lawmakers’ proposed plans to cut federal programs like Medicare and Medicaid that low-income families rely on."